obaidulsarker/postgresql-resources/patroni/patroni-setup-manual.md

 </br> </br>
 - <strong>Patroni’s architecture</strong> consists of multiple PostgreSQL nodes that handle tasks such as load balancing, automatic failover, and replication.
 A typical Patroni architecture includes the following components:</br> </br>
 <strong>PostgreSQL</strong> are database nodes.</br> </br>
+<strong> Patroni </strong> uses etcd, Consul, or ZooKeeper to maintain a consistent view of the cluster state.
+These tools ensure that only one node is elected as the primary, even if there are network partitions. </br> </br>
 <strong> ETCD </strong> is a strongly consistent, distributed key-value store that provides a reliable way to store data that a distributed system or cluster of machines needs to access.
+It is used for DCS (Distributed Configuration Store).
 Use Etcd to store the state of the PostgreSQL cluster to keep the Postgres cluster up and running.
 </br> </br>
+<strong>Consul</strong> is a service networking solution that enables teams to manage secure network connectivity between services and across on-prem and multi-cloud environments and runtimes.
+Consul offers service discovery, service mesh, traffic management, and automated updates to network infrastructure devices.
+It can be used with Patroni as a DCS for PostgreSQL high availability.
+Patroni utilizes Consul to manage the cluster configuration, including leader election and failover mechanisms.
+</br> </br>
-<strong> HAProxy </strong> or a load balancer offers load balancing and proxying for TCP and HTTP-based applications.
+<strong> HAProxy </strong> is a load balancer offers load balancing and proxying for TCP and HTTP-based applications.
 </br> </br>
 <strong> PgBackRest </strong> is robust tool used for backup and recovery processes.